You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 What to do?

-• Tell your nurse right away if you feel any signs of CRS during or just after your treatment.
+• Tell your nurse right away if you have any signs of CRS during or just after your treatment.
+Symptoms may get worse quickly.

-Talk to your health care team.
+Talk to your health care team right away if you have any of these symptoms.
 If you are unable to talk to the team for advice, you must get emergency medical help right away.

 Trouble Sleeping